 - Federal Bar Association, Former CLE Chair, Dayton Chapter

 - Ohio State Bar Association, Member of the Litigation Section, Women in the Profession Section, Banking, Commercial & Bankruptcy Law Committee and Federal Courts & Practice Committee

-- Big Brothers Big Sisters of the Greater Miami Valley Associate Board Member, Secretary (Former), Vice Chair (Current)
+- Big Brothers Big Sisters of the Greater Miami Valley Associate Board Member, Secretary (Former), Chair (2020)

 - Generation Dayton, Former member

 - Dayton Chapter of the American Red Cross, Associate Board, Former member and Chair of the Logistics Committee